ktorio/ktor-documentation/topics/cors.md

 }
 ```

-The default configuration to the CORS feature handles only `GET`, `POST` and `HEAD` HTTP methods and the following headers:
+The default configuration to the CORS plugin handles only `GET`, `POST` and `HEAD` HTTP methods and the following headers:

 ```kotlin
   HttpHeaders.Accept